-TEACHING SITUATION RECORDING YOUR TEACHING remotely to your teaching group via a closed network once the necessary access rights to the When recording your teaching, you may include the part of the material presented in the teaching situation, even if the digital learning material's own licence would not allow this.
+TEACHING SITUATION RECORDING YOUR TEACHING You may present and show digital learning material remotely to your teaching group via a closed network once the necessary access rights to the digital learning material have been obtained for each student participating in the course.
+When recording your teaching, you may include the part of the material presented in the teaching situation, even if the digital learning material's own licence would not allow this.